 Enabler for Airport Collaborative Decision Making

 DMAN manages the number of flights that are released from the stand to avoid long queues at the runways, saving fuel for airlines and improving efficiency.
 Both are key metrics of A-CDM.
 The DMAN planning information is provided to the A-CDM community improving predictably and flexibility.

 - Improves runway capacity utilisation through departure sequence and schedule optimisation

 - Reduces costs and environmental impacts caused by capacity imbalances and excessive holding times at the runway

 - Enhances common situational awareness and predictability by sharing the DMAN planning times with all stakeholders

-The Orthogon Coupled AMAN-DMAN solves the challenge of synchronizing arrivals and departures by truly integrating the respective traffic streams while considering corresponding demand levels and available capacities.
+The Orthogon Integrated AMAN-DMAN solves the challenge of synchronising arrivals and departures by truly integrating the respective traffic streams while considering corresponding demand levels and available capacities.
 Thereby, efficient arrival-departure pattern gets the most out of limited runway resources ensuring robust, yet flexible planning.